 Blackstone Chambers is a member of Pupillage Gateway – the online pupillage application scheme promoted by our professional body, the Bar Council.
 Any applications for pupillage at Blackstone Chambers must be made to us via Pupillage Gateway.

-The Pupillage Gateway applications window for pupillage commencing in 2013 is now closed.
-The applications window for 2014 applications will open in April 2013.
+The Pupillage Gateway applications window for pupillage commencing in 2017 is now open and closes on 4 May 2016

 More information about the application process can be found in our pupillage guide, which can be downloaded from this page.
 Full details of the Pupillage Gateway scheme can be obtained from the Bar Council website.